 We allocated the total issuance costs incurred to the 2018 Notes and 2020 Notes on a prorated basis using the aggregate principal balances.
-In accounting for the issuance costs related to the 2018 Notes and 2020 Notes, we allocated the total amount of issuance costs incurred to liability and equity components.
-Issuance costs attributable to the liability components are being amortized to interest expense over the respective terms of the Notes, and the issuance costs attributable to the equity components were netted against the respective equity components in additional paid-in capital.
+In accounting for the issuance costs related to the 2018 and 2020 Notes, we allocated the total amount of issuance costs incurred to liability and equity components.
+Issuance costs attributable to the liability components are being amortized to interest expense over the respective terms of the Notes, and the issuance costs attributable to the equity components were netted against the respective equity components in Additional paid in capital.
 For the 2018 Notes, we recorded liability issuance costs of \$7 million and equity issuance costs of \$2 million.
 Amortization expense for the liability issuance costs of \$2 million.
 Amortization expense for the liability issuance costs of \$2 million.
-Amortization expense for the liability issuance costs was \$0.7 million and \$0.4 million, respectively, for fiscal 2015 and 2014.
+Amortization expense for the liability issuance costs was \$1 million for both fiscal 2016 and 2015.

-The Notes consisted of the following (in thousands):
+The Notes, net consisted of the following (in thousands):